kaleababayneh/mn-wordle/README.md

 In gaming, some projects already employ ZK, but often only to verify the **final result** , leaving intermediate steps unverified.
 This approach works for single-player games where only the outcome matters.
 Peer to Peer **Wordle** , however, is different — and in a **peer-to-peer** setting, every step matters.
 Two players compete while trusting neither the other nor a third party.

-In ZK Wordle, zero-knowledge isn’t a “bonus privacy feature” — it’s **essential** .
+In ZK Wordle, zero-knowledge isn't a "bonus privacy feature" — it's **essential** .
 Without it, hashing words would be insecure or the verification of guesses will be reliant in the honest behavior of the opponent player.
-Here, each word is hashed together with a **secret salt** , and both remain private on the player’s device.
+Here, each word is hashed together with a **secret salt** , and both remain private on the player's device.
 When a player submits a guess, their opponent generates a **zero-knowledge proof** and verifies it on-chain without leaking any part of their secret word or salt.
+To ensure fair gameplay, the game integrates the `an-array-of-english-words` npm library, which validates that all guesses and secret words are legitimate English words, preventing abuse and maintaining game integrity.

 ## Deployment and Next Steps